ismaeelbashir03/System-Design-Project/readme.md

   - autonomously naviagte this map using Djikstra's
   - navigate to multiple users in one trip following a FIFO queue
   - autonomously open and close dual lids representing recycyling or general waste

+A full report on the project can be found in project_report.pdf